 Tell us a little about yourself below to gain access today:

-There's even an interactive section that shows how the skinny wallet will fill up in comparison to a different wallet.
+There's even an interactive section that shows how the skinny wallet will fill up in comparison to standard wallets.
 As users move a slider back and forth along a line, both of the wallets fill up with cards and cash, visually displaying the very problem Bellroy's skinny wallet solves.

-First, we're presented with five, colorful graphics illustrating their tools' value propositions.
+First, we're presented with five, colorful graphics illustrating the tools' value propositions.
 And in case that's all the user really needed to see, those graphics are followed by two calls-to-action.

 One of the best ways to explain a visual platform's features is to demonstrate them on a product page.
 This one shows users all of Wistia's features and how they work, day-to-day.

-Square is a mobile transaction company that merchants can use to collect payment from customers -- anywhere, any time, as long as they have a compatible phone or tablet.
+Square is a mobile transaction company that merchants use to collect payment from customers — anywhere, any time, as long as they have a compatible phone or tablet.

-The rest of the page is clearly organized headlines -- which kind of read like answers to frequently asked questions -- plenty of white space, succinct copy, and appropriate images.
+The rest of the page is clearly organized headlines — which reads like answers to frequently asked questions — plenty of white space, succinct copy, and appropriate images.
 Anyone looking into each section can understand exactly how Square works at every stage of a transaction.

-Some companies -- especially in ecommerce -- can have up to thousands of product pages.
+Some companies — especially in ecommerce — have up to thousands of product pages.
 Rent the Runway, an online dress rental company, is one of them.

-If you've seen any of Oreo's marketing, you shouldn't be surprised they're on this list.
-But sometimes, being well known can actually make it harder to create a product page.
-So how did they do it?
+If you've seen any of Oreo's marketing, you shouldn't be surprised it’s on this list.
+But sometimes, being well known can make it harder to create a product page.
+So how did Oreo do it?

 The focus of Oreo's product page is how these simple, classic cookies can help people unleash their imaginations, dare to wonder, and become generally happier.
 It features a series of videos, one after another.
 One is accompanied by the lyrics, "It's so easy to let your imagination go when you play with Oreo," paying tribute to the age-old discussion about the "best" way to eat them.
 The page takes a creative, bold approach to marketing with what might otherwise be thought of as an ordinary snack.

-Oreo also took a unique design to this page.
+Oreo also used a unique design for this page.
 Even though the cookies themselves are monochrome, the page is wonderfully colorful, from the videos, to the backgrounds, to the graphics.

-The page below helped unveil the original Fitbit Charge -- now succeeded by the Fitbit 3 -- and starts off with a value proposition, rather than a list of features.
+The page below helped unveil the original Fitbit Charge — now succeeded by the Fitbit 3 — and starts with a value proposition, rather than a list of features.
 It's a hero image of people hiking a mountain, who we can imagine are wearing Fitbits, with the copy, "Energize your day."

 But the page also explains why these features are valuable.
-For example, one tracks everything you do from walking, to running, to sleeping.
+For example, one tracks everything you do from walking, running, and sleeping.
 Why does that matter?
 Well, you can have your current records on hand, and try to beat them.